-Jubilant Pharmova Limited ("Jubilant India") is the immediate and ultimate holding company of JPL, Singapore.
+Jubilant Pharmova Limited (formerly known as Jubilant Life Sciences Limited) ("Jubilant India") is the immediate and ultimate holding company of JPL, Singapore.

 The Group through its subsidiaries in United States, Canada, Europe, Asia and other geographies is engaged in manufacturing and marketing of various pharmaceutical products and services like active pharmaceutical ingredients, dosage forms (tablets and capsules), contract manufacturing of sterile injectables, allergy therapy products and radiopharmaceutical products in various markets spread over United States, Canada, Europe, Asia and other geographies identified on the basis of revenue earned.